 And afterward receive me to glory.

 b.
 I was like a beast before You: Asaph rightly observed that animals seem to have no concept of eternity.
-They live their life for momentary pleasures, satisfying natural urges.
-When Asaph forgot about eternity he was truly like a beast before God.
+They live their lives for momentary pleasures, satisfying natural urges.
+When Asaph forgot about eternity, he was truly like a beast before God.

 c.
 Nevertheless I am continually with You; You hold me by my right hand: Asaph here declared both that he was with God, and that God was with him.
 It wasn’t enough for Asaph to know and to say that God was with him; he also had to confess that he was with God.

 i.
-Significantly, Asaph expected God to guide him with counsel.
+Significantly, Asaph expected God to guide him with His counsel.
 He expected to hear God’s wisdom and receive guidance through it.
-He didn’t’ expect to be guided primarily through feelings, circumstances, or experiences, but to be guided through counsel.
+He didn’t expect to be guided primarily through feelings, circumstances, or experiences, but to be guided through counsel.